srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Mark exercises as done and track how many of them are completed.
-SelectTheme to be drawer instead of dropdown menu._
+- _Mark exercises as done and track how many of them are completed._

 - _Refactor dnd and add simple animations with autoanimate to exercises inside edit, creat and post workout page, workouts on home page._